JmJames51/checkpoint4/README.md

 <blockquote>
 <strong>NOTE</strong>
 <p>Make sure you are in the right folder before running the <code>symfony server:start</code> command</p>
+<p> Also if you want to load the available fixture make sure to run this command : <code>symfony console doctrine:fixtures:load</code> or <code> symfony console d:f:l</code> for short
 </blockquote>

 When you do that click on the server ip adress to view the web app.<br>